top of page

 Here’s something I’ve learned from the young people I’ve worked with, and something I’ve noticed at universities, too: a friend group is not the same as a set of close friends.
 Let me explain.

-You might be in a group of people who are always together—going to parties, studying, even living together—but that doesn’t mean each person is a true friend.
-Often, in these group settings, you’ll find that some people are closer to one another than to others, and the dynamic can shift quickly.
+In these group settings, you’ll often find that some people are closer to one another than others, and the dynamic can shift quickly.
 So, if you’re pouring all your emotional energy into this group, hoping they’ll all be your ride-or-die friends, you might be disappointed when you find out that not everyone sees the connection the same way.

 Instead, think about which friendships within the group are really solid.
 Diversify your emotional investment by cultivating those closer bonds while still enjoying the group for what it is.
 You don’t need to rely on everyone in the group for emotional support.
 And that’s okay.